ironhack-labs/lab-javascript-chronometer/readme.md

 | Running            | `btnLeft`  | STOP  | `btn stop`  |
 | Running            | `btnRight` | SPLIT | `btn split` |

 **Note that you don't have to create any CSS class.
-All of them are already defined in the `starter-code` style sheet.**
+All of them are already defined in the provided style sheet.**

-In the `main.js` file you will find two click events that are already linked with both `btnLeft` and `btnRight` buttons.
+In the `javascript/index.js` file you will find two click events that are already linked with both `btnLeft` and `btnRight` buttons.
 You have to create the necessary code to change the status of buttons.

 It means that when we click in the `btnLeft`, if it has the `start` class you will have to change the `btnLeft` and `btnRight` buttons setting them up with the Running status described in the table above.